A Brief History

 On April 29, 2015, the Baltimore Orioles hosted the Chicago White Sox for one of the most bizarre major league baseball games of all time, one at Camden Yards in which no fans were permitted to attend!

-Questions for students: Have you ever been part of a baseball team?
+Questions for students (and subscribers): Have you ever been part of a baseball team?
 Who is your favorite baseball player?
+Please let us know in the comments section below this article.

 For more information, please see…